-No contraceptive method is contra-indicated by age alone, but combined hormonal contraception is relatively contra-indicated from the age of 40.[1, 2] Although a natural decline in fertility occurs from the age of about 37 years, effective contraception is still required to prevent unplanned pregnancy.
+No contraceptive method is absolutely contra-indicated by age alone, but combined hormonal contraception is relatively contra-indicated from the age of 40.[1, 2] Although a natural decline in fertility occurs from the age of about 37 years, effective contraception is still required to prevent unplanned pregnancy.

 Prescribing should be guided by the UK Medical Eligibility Criteria for Contraceptive Use (UKMEC).
 Factors other than age may rule out certain methods of contraception in individual women - these may include personal characteristics such as weight and smoking status, or health conditions in the past or currently.

 Consider other benefits when helping women decide on the best method of contraception for them: